hiddentao/react-native-advanced-forms/README.md

   </Form.Field>
 </Form>
 ```

+Your component will receive an `error` prop containing a validation error whenever validation fails.
+It is up to you if/when you make use of this.

 _Note: There is a working example of a custom component (a dropdown using [react-native-modal-filter-picker](https://github.com/hiddentao/react-native-modal-filter-picker)) in the `demo` folder._